MATH

 Advanced Placement Calculus BC is comparable to Calculus courses in colleges and universities.
 It is expected that students who take an AP course in Calculus will seek college credit, college placement or both from institutions of higher learning.
 The topic outline for Calculus BC includes all Calculus AB topics as well as additional topics.
 Those additional topics include topics such as Newton’s method, Simpson’s rule, integration by trigonometric substitution, topic of sequences and series and volume of cylindrical shells.
 The course teaches students to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
 Students are not required, but strongly encouraged, to take the end of course exam in May.
 Students enrolled in this course have the option to also be enrolled in a dual enrollment program available through Rowan College at Burlington County.

-Prerequisite: Algebra II & English II, signed teacher recommendation
+Prerequisite: Algebra II & English II, teacher recommendation

-This course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-Data is everywhere in the real world.
-It is important that students are able to think critically, become informed consumers, and draw correct conclusions from the data they see.
+This course will introduce general statistics principles which will help students think critically, become informed consumers, and draw correct conclusions from data.
 Four broad conceptual themes outline this course which include Exploring Data, Probability, Sampling and Experimentation, and Statistical Inference.
-Within these four units, students will describe patterns, conduct a proper study, explore probability and simulation as well as estimate population parameters and test hypotheses within a study.
+Within these four units, students will describe patterns, conduct a proper study, explore probability and simulation as well as estimate population parameters and testing hypotheses within a study.
+The course is designed to provide students with the necessary tools to apply and understand the fundamental concepts that underlie decisions reached by descriptive and/or inferential statistical procedures.
+The course content will emphasize applications drawn from economical, psychological, scientific, and educational areas.
 Statistics is a course that is mandatory for most college majors and being exposed to statistics in high school will benefit college-bound students.

 Prerequisite: B above in Honors Algebra II, a B or above in English II or III, signed recommendation from Math & English teachers, completion of summer assignment, strong background in Critical Reading & Writing